7.1.1 Criteria and Referral to Children's Centre

 Example 1.
 Information on Referral

-We are just getting to know Joe, he has some very good qualities and is an excellent artist but he needs help to develop his concentration skills in other aspects of the curriculum, as he quickly loses interest and then begins to tease the other children.
+We are just getting to know Joe, he has some very good qualities and but he needs help to develop his concentration skills in other aspects of the early years curriculum, as he quickly loses interest and then begins to tease the other children.
 When given clear boundaries he usually responds well and he has shown that he can be very caring to other children.

-Joe has a younger sister who attends part time Nursery and her teacher says that she is a bright, happy and sociable little girl.
+Joe has an older sister who attends school and her teacher says that she is a bright, happy and sociable little girl.

 I agree with Mary that she needs help to find ways to provide the children with clear boundaries.
 I also feel that Mary would benefit from getting to know other parents in the area and she is keen on the idea of attending any groups at the Centre.